milo-dixon/milo-dixon.github.io/content/database/redo-py.md

 pending_apology["David"] = {
   "delivered" : False,
   "words" : "I announced your secret",
   "addendum" : "You were brave.
-I was loud.
-Those aren’t the same thing.", "addendum2" : "I hope you got to tell your own story eventually.", "addendum3" : "I hope someone liked you liked you back.", }
+I was a coward", "addendum2" : "I hope you got to tell your own story eventually.", "addendum3" : "I hope someone liked you liked you back.", }